igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 =========================================

-Specifying Unsent Bytes separately from Send Data in MIN_STREAM_DATA is done to avoid using stream and connection flow control credits to notify the other endpoint of bytes that will never be transmitted.

-The value of Sent Data field MUST be used in flow control accounting.
+Specifying Unsent Bytes separately from Send Data in MIN_STREAM_DATA is done to avoid using its stream and connection flow control credits to notify the other endpoint of bytes that have never been and will never be transmitted.
+Hence, a sender that desires to expire a large number of bytes that have never been transmitted can do so in a single frame without closing down the connection flow control window, affecting other streams, and without a risk of exceeding its stream or connection flow control credits.
-A receipt of a MIN_STREAM_DATA frame MUST advance the stream and connection flow control credits, if the maximum data offset received on Stream ID is less than Sent Data.

-Also, a receipt of MIN_STREAM_DATA that advances Min Stream Offset for the stream beyond the stream's MAX_STREAM_DATA SHOULD be treated as a receipt of a STREAM_BLOCKED frame.
+A receipt of MIN_STREAM_DATA that advances Min Stream Offset for the stream beyond the stream's MAX_STREAM_DATA SHOULD be treated as a receipt of a STREAM_BLOCKED frame.

+The value of the largest received offset on the stream is advanced, if it smaller than Sent Data.

+FIXME START: Must ensure that connection window can only be used by the gap in the stream!

+  When computing window updates for MAX_STREAM_DATA and MAX_DATA, the receiver SHOULD use the larger of "Min Stream Offset" and "the largest data offset" received for the stream.

+FIXME END

 Sender Interface and Behavior    {#sender}